 B.Des Courses and Seat Intake at Nirma University

-The Institute of Design at Nirma University offers a 4-year Bachelor of Design programme with two distinct specialisations.
-All students begin with a common foundation year that builds core design skills, and then move into their chosen specialisation from the second year onward.
+The Institute of Design, Nirma University offers two 4-year Bachelor of Design programmes.
+All students go through a common foundation year in Year 1, and then move into their chosen specialisation from Year 2 onwards.
+Both programmes are full-time, studio-based, and offered at the IDNU campus in Ahmedabad.

 |---|---|---|---|